Before we get started, a few words that are important to me.

 — Christian

-NV-UV is a GPU undervolting tool for the NVIDIA RTX 50 Series (Blackwell) and, as of recently, also the RTX 40 Series (Ada Lovelace, still experimental).
+NV-UV is a GPU undervolting tool designed specifically for the NVIDIA RTX 50 Series (Blackwell).
 It simplifies the undervolting process, which normally requires manually editing MSI Afterburner's curve editor.

 NV-UV uses Afterburner as its backend, so you need MSI Afterburner + RTSS installed.